 Some hallways are darker than others: picking my way to the sunlit area in this one wasn't entirely stress-free.
 No grues, thankfully.

-Hi-res versions of all these are at Flickr.
+Hi-res versions of all these are at Flickr

-Dean Putney and Ian Norman accompanied me on the trip (organized by Maryanna) and have awe-inspiring photos of their own.
-This one, “Echoes of a Resonance Cascade,” was made using a long exposure, painting light with an iPhone set to flash full-screen neon colors:
+.
+This one, "Echoes of a Resonance Cascade," was made using a long exposure, painting light with an iPhone set to flash full-screen neon colors: